IU-PR/Capstone_project/content/docs/2024/GymGuru/week2.md

 ## **Tech Stack Selection**

-After several discussions our team defined a final at this moment Tech Stack that will allow us to implement all stated tasks for GymGuru project.
+After several discussions our team defined a final at this moment Tech Stack that will allow us to implement all stated tasks for GymGuru project:

-We will use:

 - MoveNet: Open-Source ML Tool that allow us to determine coordinates of a human body